Computational Technologies for Fashion Recommendation: A Survey: Special fashion recommendation

 For example, for the \textbf{weather-oriented recommendation} problem, Liu \myet~\cite{liu2017weather} propose a system that can automatically recommend the most suitable clothing from the user's personal clothing album, or intelligently suggest the best paired one with the user-specified reference clothing.
 Their model devices an additional module to train a function that can score the compatibility between the outfit images and weather conditions.
 So far, considering the weather in recommendation has not attracted much research attention.
 On one hand, it is hard to evaluate how suitable outfits are for specific weather, which means valid training data is difficult to acquire.
 On the other hand, the research significance of it is disputed since ordinary people could be able to avoid making big mistakes in dressing according to the weather.

 In comparison, the recommendation for specific \textbf{scenarios}, \textbf{occasions}, \textbf{locations} or \textbf{scene} is of more applicable significance.
 An early work of Liu \myet~\cite{liu2012hi} studied two occasion-conditioned fashion recommendation problems: predicting the suitable outfit image given the occasion and predicting a specific fashion item to pair with a given item given the occasion.
-They propose a latent Support Vector Machine (SVM)-based model treating clothing attributes as latent variables, with which to model the feature-occasion (low-level visual features), attribute-occasion, and attribute-attribute potential.
+They propose a latent Support Vector Machine (SVM)-based model treating clothing attributes as latent variables, with which to model the feature-occasion, attribute-occasion, and attribute-attribute potential.
 Similarly, Zhang \myet~\cite{zhang2017trip} work on the location-oriented recommendation, which seeks to recommend outfits for users for specific travel destinations.
 From the outfit image perspective, Kang \myet~\cite{kang2019complete} propose that \textit{Scene} in the outfit image has an impact on the appearance of the whole look, therefore should be considered when recommending fashion product for a given partial outfit.
-To address the task, they design a model which measures both the item-outfit and item-scene compatibility with a category-aware visual attention mechanism.
-Similarly, Ma \myet~\cite{ma2019and} study the dressing for occasion problem by analyzing a large number of dressing images on Instagram, trying to derive the relationships between the clothing and the specific conditions (occasion in this case), which is also the main research problem in all studies summarized in this part.
+To address the task, they propose to measure both the item-outfit and item-scene compatibility with a category-aware visual attention mechanism.
+Similarly, Ma \myet~\cite{ma2019and} study the dressing for occasion problem by analyzing a large number of dressing images on Instagram, trying to derive the relationships between the clothing and occasions.
 Since the study is mostly based on clothing images, the performance is heavily dependent on the visual analysis of images such as clothing recognition.

-In summary, existing work on the recommendation with special conditions mostly model the target conditions together with the general objective, for example, the compatibility between items or the personal preference of users.
+Existing work on the recommendation with special conditions mostly model the target conditions together with the general objective, for example, the compatibility between items or the personal preference of users.
 Therefore, we can summarize these methods as conditional recommenders.
 With similar a framework, we can take any influential factors into account when building the fashion recommender system.